 Has Indiana implemented Medicaid expansion?

-In January 2015 – a year after many other states had expanded Medicaid – Indiana won approval from CMS for its amended Healthy Indiana Plan (known as HIP 2.0), which expanded Medicaid eligibility in Indiana to non-elderly, non-disabled adults, but with state-specific variations from the expansion outlined by the ACA.
+In January 2015 —a year after many other states had expanded Medicaid — Indiana won approval from CMS for its amended Healthy Indiana Plan, known as HIP 2.0.
+The Healthy Indiana Plan expanded Medicaid eligibility in Indiana to non-elderly, non-disabled adults, but with state-specific variations from the expansion outlined by the ACA.
 Indiana began accepting applications for Medicaid under HIP 2.0 in late January 2015, with coverage beginning as soon as Feb.
 1, 2015.

 Although the majority of the states have expanded Medicaid under the ACA, several of them have used 1115 waivers to modify the terms of their expansion.
 The nature of a Section 1115 waiver means that Medicaid expansion is a bit more complicated in those states, and involves more conditions and requirements than the straight Medicaid expansion called for in the Affordable Care Act (ACA).
 But Indiana’s waiver was considered even more complicated than those of other states that had obtained previous waivers.